biopragmatics/bioregistry/docs/source/deployment.rst

 Running in the command line with Python
 ---------------------------------------
 The Bioregistry can be run from the Python shell directly following installation from the Python Package Index.
-This requires the ``registry.json`` and ``metaregistry.json`` to be in the same directory, but any valid paths can be given.
+This example assumes ``registry.json` is in the same directory, but any valid paths can be given.

 .. code-block:: shell